 Because there’s no network edge, networks may be local, in the cloud, or in a hybrid environment.
 Along with continuous verification, Zero Trust can limit the “blast radius” if a breach does occur, whether external or internal.

 4. Invest in Cyber Security Training for Employees

 Data security incidents commonly involve human error through access control, misconfigurations or simple errors.
 It’s important to train your employees to identify and respond to cyberattacks in their various forms, including malware, phishing emails, and denial-of-service (DoS) attacks.

 Proper training can reduce the risk of breaches that occur from human error, so focus on establishing strict policies and procedures around cybersecurity.
 Train your employees on cloud-specific security tools, network behaviors, and perhaps most importantly, what to do in the event of a security incident.

 Nothing is foolproof, but training ensures your employees are aware of the possible risks, exercise caution in their interactions, and know how to identify and report suspicious activities to mitigate the damage.
 As a result, you’ll not only enjoy some additional peace of mind but also potentially reduced costs related to data breaches.

 5. Document Strict Off-Boarding Processes

-Employees who leave your organization can create a vulnerability in your storage, systems, customer information, data and intellectual properties if they still have access.
+Employees who leave your organization can expose risk in your storage, systems, customer information, data and intellectual properties if they still have access.
 Though often overlooked, ensuring that departing employees no longer have privileges for your data and applications is a crucial aspect of cybersecurity.

 Through performing their job duties, employees have access to a variety of sensitive cloud applications and data, so you need a systematic off-boarding process to revoke access.